 Yellow Ribbon Program

 Students eligible for the Post-911 G.I.
 Bill who meet the specified criteria can earn tuition awards of up to $20,000 through a matched scholarship program with the U.S. Department of Veterans Affairs.
+For more information about receiving Yellow Ribbon or other VA Benefits, please visit the USC Office of Academic Records and Registrar.

 University Scholarships and Fellowships